alamedyang/natlang-parser/docs-sources/top.md

 ### `const!`

 This macro emulates compile-time constants.
-Its main purpose is to help you avoid "magic numbers" in your scripts by allowing you to define an integer or string (or whatever) in a single place, even if you need to use it multiple times.
+Its main purpose is to help you avoid "magic numbers" in your scripts by allowing you to define a [number](#number) or [string](#string) (or whatever) in a single place, even if you need to use it multiple times.

 The macro literally replaces each const with the token collected during its original value assignment.